ticlazau/ce-fm-exercise/README.md

 Use the provided Pytorch model from the /model folder and classify the text from all 3x stories chosen above (one by one).

 #### Exercise 4 - Performance
-Compare the summarized output of the article from /data and calculate the precision (BLEU score) taken into consideration the reference summary (summary-1-flan-ul2--article1) and the candidate summary (summary-2-flan-ul2--article1)
+Compare the summarized output of the article from /data and calculate the precision (BLEU score or alternative implementation) taken into consideration the reference summary (summary-1-flan-ul2--article1) and the candidate summary (summary-2-flan-ul2--article1)

 **NOTE**:
 - You can provide your input within a Jupiter notebook containing the cells' output.
 Don't forget to be creative as much as you want in the provided time.